 64. Finding: This policy provides direction on the desired characteristics and functions of corridors as well as street design and future land use changes.
 The 13th Amendment is consistent with this policy because it does not change the boundary of neighborhood corridors on the Urban Design Framework or amend the TSP.
 The 13th Amendment has two specific development projects that will occur along the N. Williams Corridor, an affordable housing project and the Cultural-Business Hub.
-Other projects could be funded through implementation of both N/NE Housing Strategy and the North/Northeast Community Development Initiative.
+Other projects could be funded through implementation of the North/Northeast Community Development Initiative.
 These projects will comply with the Corridors policies and support development along corridors and increasing their vitality and livability.